zonemaster/zonemaster/docs/public/configuration/backend.md

 This section can contain zero, one or several keys, where a key has the form of a TLD and each key is for a single TLD without the trailing dot.
-An IDN TLD must be in the form of an A-label, not a U-label.
-Only lower case can be used in the keys.
+An IDN TLD must be in the shape of an A-label, not a U-label.
+Only lower case can be used in the key.
 The key must match one of the following patterns:
   * `[a-z][a-z]+`
   * `xn--[a-z0-9-][a-z0-9-]+`